 If the student is dissatisfied with the disposition of the matter made by the Associate Dean, an appeal may be made to the Graduate College.
-The Instructional Programs Office shall acquaint the student with details as to the most expeditious manner of making an appeal when it informs the student in writing of the decision reached (Graduate Faculty Action, October 11, 1977).
+The Student Academic Affairs Office shall acquaint the student with details as to the most expeditious manner of making an appeal when it informs the student in writing of the decision reached (Graduate Faculty Action, October 11, 1977).

-Graduate Student Grievance Procedures:

-College of Education
+Graduate Student Grievance Procedures at the College of Education